Bast (Marvel Comics): Fictional character biography

-Before the emergence of the Wakandan nation, mystic beings known as Originators were expelled from the region by the humans and the Orisha, the pantheon of Wakanda consisting of Thoth, Ptah, Mujaji, Kokou and Bast.
-Her other sister, K'Liluna, considered a betrayer, was banished from the pantheon.
-Bast also battled against another god, Magba.
+Later, with the pact already established, mystic beings known as Originators were expelled from the region by the humans and the Orisha, the now-united pantheon of Wakanda, which included both Egyptian deities such as Thoth, Ptah, and Bast, alongside African gods like Mujaji, Kokou, and others.
+This divine coalition, however, was not without internal strife: Bast's other sister, K'Liluna, was deemed a traitor and banished from the pantheon. and Bast herself once clashed in battle with another god, Magba.